-Section 4.
-Section 2-10-90 Quasi-judicial matters is hereby amended to read as follows:
+Sec.
+2-10-90. - Quasi-judicial matters.

-- (a) No Council member, Officer, or commission member shall receive, nor shall any employee or member of the public provide to any Officer or commission member, any substantive ex parte oral or written information, except for legal advice from the City Attorney, regarding a matter which is pending before the City Council, commission or authority on which the member sits, and which is the subject of a quasi-judicial hearing before the Council or commission, or similar body outside of the quasi-judicial hearing process includes but is not limited to preparations necessary for such hearing; such as, written staff reports, scheduling, agendas, proposed resolutions and ordinances, posting or publishing notice, and legal advice.
-The City Attorney shall provide affected Officers, commission or authority members, and employees advice on what constitutes a quasi-judicial decision. - (b) In the event a City Council member, Officer, or commission or authority member shall inadvertently or unintentionally receive any substantive ex parte oral or written information outside of the quasi-judicial hearing process, as prohibited in this Section, the City Council member, Officer, or commission or authority member shall fully and completely disclose such substantive oral or written information received at the start of the quasi-judicial public hearing process.
+(a) No Council member, Officer or commission member shall receive, nor shall any employee or member of the public provide to any Officer or commission member, any substantive ex parte oral or written information, except for legal advice from the City Attorney, regarding a matter which is pending before the City Council, commission or authority on which the member sits, and which is the subject of a quasi-judicial hearing before the Council or commission or similar body outside of the quasi-judicial

+- hearing process.
+The term quasi-judicial hearing process includes but is not limited to preparations necessary for such hearing, such as written staff reports, scheduling, agendas, proposed resolutions and ordinances, posting or publishing notice and legal advice.
+The City Attorney shall provide affected Officers, commission or authority members and employees advice on what constitutes a quasi-judicial decision. - (b) In the event a City Council member, Officer or commission or authority member shall inadvertently or unintentionally receive any substantive ex parte oral or written information outside of the quasi-judicial hearing process, as prohibited in this Section, the City Council member, Officer or commission or authority member shall fully and completely disclose such substantive oral or written information received at the start of the quasi-judicial public hearing process.